What Is Your Mortgage Principal Balance?

 Many homebuyers swimming in the pool of new mortgage terminology may wonder how mortgage principal differs from their mortgage payment.
 Simply put, your mortgage principal is the amount of money you borrowed from your mortgage lender.

-Knowing how mortgage principal works and how you can pay it off more quickly than the average homeowner could save you a lot of money over the life of the loan.
+Knowing what your mortgage principal is and how you can pay it off more quickly than the average homeowner could save you a lot of money over the life of the loan.
 Here’s what you need to know about paying off the principal on a mortgage.

 Mortgage Principal Definition